 Learning how to spot assumptions is alone very powerful.
 When we stop thinking we know everything, and begin to realise we might be seeing things wrong, we start to be less sensitive.

 3. Displacement techniques.

-The idea here is to notice when you are being emotionally triggered and use a predetermined tool of distraction to pull you away from your thoughts.
+The idea here is to notice when you are being emotionally triggered, and then using a predetermined tool of distraction to pull you away from your thoughts.
 Tactics that get you out of your head and into your body are best.
 Dialectical behavioural therapy suggests things like holding ice, belly breathing, or physically taking a few steps backwards.
-Read more about this in our article “Techniques to Stop Distress“.
+Read more in our article “Techniques to Stop Distress“.

 4. Perspective jumping.

 When we see things from a narrow view of ‘me against the world’ we tend to always be on alert and sensitive.
 A useful life coaching technique is to learn how to switch perspective.
 Think of a situation you recently experienced where you felt very sensitive.
 What would an alien watching from above think?
 Your eighty-year old future self?
 What would the Dalai Lama suggest you do in such a situation?
 It might feel silly, but it creates distance and surprising wisdom.

 The more we judge ourselves for being oversensitive, and fight against the situations we find ourselves in?
 The more we seem to overreact.
 But when we start to accept situations and ourselves, a strange thing happens.
 We relax a little.
 Suddenly we feel a bit less sensitive.

 Try the ‘worst case scenario’ trick.
 When things seem overwhelming ask, “What is the very worst thing that can happen here?
 Can I accept and handle that?”
 If yes, you’ll relax a little.
 If no, you can decide who to ask for help.

 A good tool to help with self acceptance is self-compassion.
 When you find yourself judging or berating yourself, imagine you were instead talking to a good friend.
 How would you speak to and treat them?
 Offer yourself the same.